Open-Debin/Emotion-FAN/README.md

 ### download pretrain models and published dataset
 We share two **ResNet18** models, one model pretrained in **MS-Celeb-1M** and another one in **FER+**.
 [Baidu](https://pan.baidu.com/s/1OgxPSSzUhaC9mPltIpp2pg) or [OneDrive](https://1drv.ms/u/s!AhGc2vUv7IQtl1Pt7FhPXr_Kofd5?e=3MvPFX) .
 Please put the model at the file: {project_dir}/pretrain_model/.

 You can get the AFEW dataset by ask the official organizer: shreya.ghosh@iitrpr.ac.in and emotiw2014@gmail.com .
 Also, you can get the [ck+ dataset](http://www.jeffcohn.net/Resources/).
+Please unzip the train (val) part of AFEW dataset at the file {project_dir}/data/video/train_afew (val_afew), put the file extended-cohn-kanade-images at the file: {project_dir}/data/frame .

 ### face alignment